 You can also join our active community forum to learn about best practices and share information.

 What analytics are available to my organization from the commercial marketplace?

-We provide reporting on your offers within our commercial marketplace.
+We provide reporting on your offers within the commercial marketplace.
 To access data on customers, orders, store engagement, and more, go to Analytics for the commercial marketplace in Partner Center.

 What is Microsoft's relationship with my customers?

 You can create changes that apply to all customers, or you can make the changes specific to certain customers.
-You can also fully customize your terms and conditions, which can be entered into a text box or hosted on a website that will be shown as a web address.
+You can also fully customize your terms and conditions, which can be entered into a text box in Partner Center.

 To learn more, see Standard Contract for the Microsoft commercial marketplace.